open-contracting/sample-data/real-examples/README.md

 This script adds a new top-level property called `validationErrors` to each release, storing details of any validation errors.

+Append the `--verbose` argument if you want to see details of errors.

 Merge records to releases
 -------------------------